You can use NRQL queries to create alert conditions. Read on to learn more about how to do this.

 Supported data types:

-If the query returns more than this number of values, the alert condition cannot be created.
+If the query returns more than the maximum number of values, the alert condition can't be created.
 If you create the condition and the query returns more than this number later, the alert will fail.
+Modify your query so that it returns a fewer number of values.

 NRQL alert threshold examples